Daniilms/Weather-App/README.md

 1. `git clone` the repository
 2. `cd /folder-with-app`
 3. Write a command in the console `npm install` (wait for installation).
-4. Then write 'npm run dev'
+4. Then write `npm run dev`
 5. Now 'Weather App' is available by the addres written in the your console.

 ## How to use

-You should start to write something in the input and then choose city from the suggestions.
+You should start to enter something in the input and then choose a city from the suggestions.

 ## Used technologies